atomicpages/pika-plugin-inline-env/README.md

 # pika-plugin-inline-env

-> Note: this plugin in intended to be used with @pika/plugin-ts-standard-pkg.
-If you're using @pika/plugin-standard-pkg see the section for how you can configure that pipeline.
+> Note: this plugin in intended to be used with `@pika/plugin-ts-standard-pkg`.
+If you're using `@pika/plugin-standard-pkg` see that [section for more details](#using-with--pikaplugin-standard-pkg).

 A really simple, tiny pika plugin to inline `process.env` environment variables in `dist-src` so downstream builds don't become bloated with extra rollup plugins _or_ [custom solutions](https://github.com/atomicpages/pika-plugin-build-web).

-## Motivation
+## Problem

-Using the standard ts plugin from pika, there's no way to inline/inject environment variables in the source distribution.
-The specific use case I have in mind is where we want to surface version information to users of a library as an exported member.
-Considering the following:
+Using the standard ts plugin from pika, there's no way to inline/inject environment variables in the generated `dist-src` folder.
+For example:

 ```ts
 // some other code...